dotnet/roslyn/docs/features/patterns.md

 if (expr is Type v) { // code using v }
 ```

-It is an error if *type* is a nullable value type.
+It is an error if *type* is a nullable value type and the *identifier* is present.

-The type pattern can be used to test values of nullable types: a value of type `Nullable<T>` (or a boxed `T`) matches a type pattern `T2 id` if the value is non-null and the type is `T2` is `T`, or some base type or interface of `T`.
+The type pattern can be used to test values of nullable types: a value of type `Nullable<T>` (or a boxed `T`) matches a type pattern `T2 id` if the value is non-null and the type of `T2` is `T`, or some base type or interface of `T`.
 For example, in the code fragment

 ```cs
 int? x = 3;